 - Crossing the track, go through the gate almost opposite, slightly to the right, to pick up the track which continues in the original direction (southwards) towards the coast.
 Bear left at the track to Seaspray and, ignoring the quarry on your left a short while later, continue to where the path forks again, a little way beyond.

 - Take the middle path here and with it head diagonally downhill in a southeasterly direction, through the bushes and then over the open heathland to drop directly down to Dancing Ledge.

-Dancing Ledge was one of may local quarries used to provide high-quality limestone for building (see the Dancing Ledge Walk).
-There is a small swimming pool cut into the rock by the quarrymen at the start of the twentieth century, so that local schoolchildren could swim here.
+Dancing Ledge was one of many local quarries used to provide high-quality limestone for building (see the Dancing Ledge Walk).
+There is a small swimming pool cut into the rock by the quarrymen at the start of the twentieth century so that local schoolchildren could swim here.

 - At Dancing Ledge turn left on the South West Coast Path and follow it along the coast.